 Evidence before adoption.

-Atomency is a browser-only chemistry platform for molecular modeling, simulations, assignment links, student evidence portfolios, and teacher review without a required backend or login.
+Atomency is a browser-only chemistry platform for molecular modeling, Chemical Bench solution labs, simulations, assignment links, student evidence portfolios, and teacher review.
+Public exploration is available; official classroom adoption is licensed and designed for school-managed devices and district-approved deployment.

 Privacy and Data